NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The Configuration File
 ======================

-The NAIF PDS4 Bundle Generator needs a configuration file to be executed.
+The NAIF PDS4 Bundler needs a configuration file to be executed.
-This configuration file is at least bundle specific and depending on the way it is implemented, it can also be release specific.
-It is a rather lengthy file and it can be a bit obscure and setting it up for the first time for a bundle might take some time.
+This configuration file is at least bundle-specific and depending on the way it is implemented, it can also be release-specific.
+It is a rather lengthy file, it can be a bit obscure, and setting it up for the first time for a bundle might take some time.
 The positive point though is that once the configuration file is generated for the bundle and is adapted to the user's environment the continuous usage of NPB becomes an easy and quick task.